 In the final chapter of the book, we include selected topics that affect design and decision choices at all stages of drug development.
-Examples include adaptive designs, benefit-risk, and economic assessment.
+Examples include sequences of trials with a correlated treatment effect, benefit-risk and economic assessment.
 These are all active research areas.
 Even though we offer some references, it is not our intent to cover these areas in detail in this book.